gulf oil lubricants india ltd share price Directors report

 The scope of the CSR Policy is as under:

 i.
-Planning Project or programmes which the Company plans to undertake, falling within the purview of Schedule VII of the Act;
+Planning Project or programmes which the Company intends to undertake, falling within the purview of Schedule VII of the Act.

 ii.
 Monitoring process of such project or programmes.

-Further, in terms of the amended CSR Rules, the Chief Financial Officer has certified that the funds disbursed for CSR have been used, for the purpose and in the manner approved by the Board for financial year 2021-22.
+Further, in terms of the CSR Rules, the Chief Financial Officer has certified that the funds disbursed for CSR have been used, for the purpose and in the manner approved by the Board for the FY 2022-23.

 Annual Report on CSR

-During the financial year under review, six (6) Board Meetings were convened and held and the details of which are given in the Report on Corporate Governance, which forms part of this Report.
+During the financial year under review, five (5) Board Meetings were convened and held and the details of the same are given in the Report on Corporate Governance, which forms part of this Report.
 The intervening gap between the meetings was within the period prescribed under the Act and the SEBI Listing Regulations.
-The Committees of the Board usually meets the day before or on the day of the formal Board meeting, or whenever the need arises for transacting business.
+The Committees of the Board usually meet on the day before or on the day of the formal Board meeting, or whenever the need arises for transacting business, as per the charter of the respective Committees.

-The Company has six Board Committees as of March 31st, 2022:
+The Company has five Board Committees as of March 31, 2023:

 1) Audit Committee